Thermodynamics of Quantum Isolated Horizons with model Hamiltonians

 Now, as far as the thermodynamic aspect of this paper is concerned, it is worth mentioning that unlike \cite{ae1,ae2,ae3} we deal with usual canonical {\it energy} ensemble as we have an explicit structure of the Hamiltonian.
 We need not use a `Boltzmann-like' factor $e^{-\alpha A}$ in the canonical partition function\cite{ae1}, accompanied by a fictitious conjugate parameter $\alpha$, alongside the Boltzmann factor $e^{-\b E}$.
 As far as \cite{ae2,ae3} are concerned, it is a pure area ensemble involving only $e^{-\alpha A}$ in the canonical partition function and devoid of the Boltzmann factor $e^{-\b E}$.
 All of these approaches are significant and interesting by their own virtue.
 But none of them actually attacks the problem of black hole horizon thermodynamics following usual canonical energy ensemble due to the lack of knowledge of the Hamiltonian and the energy spectrum associated with the horizon.
 This is where the use of the proposed model Hamiltonian reap the benefits and allow us to follow usual canonical {\it energy} ensemble approach to thermodynamic analysis of QIHs .

-{\bf Acknowledgment :} I am grateful to Deepak Vaid for offering comments which helped me to improve and correct some parts of the paper.
+I am grateful to Deepak Vaid for offering comments which helped me to improve and correct some parts of the paper.
 I also want to thank the referee of this paper for offering valuable suggestions which helped me improving on an earlier version of this paper.
 I am thankful to the Department of Science and Technology of India for providing financial support to carry out my research.